 The moment Pablo Sandoval caught the foul ball of Salvador Perez off the third base line for the final out of the 2014 World Series, my phone blew up.
 I was receiving some texts throughout the game, a lot of which I was ignoring because I was too focused on the game and the fact that I was seeing something I’ve only read about in books or heard about in stories told by older baseball fans and sportscasters.
 It was Game 7-Madison Bumgarner came into the game to throw five scoreless innings on only two days rest after throwing a complete game shutout for Game 5.
 This was following pitching seven innings of one-run balls.
 And a complete game shutout for the Wild Card game.

-The texts after the catch were messages of congratulations and “you sure know how to pick them”—because in New York if the Yankees don’t make the post season, no one really cares about the World Series and it loses out fully to the start of football season.
-That night I was pacing during the game, only going to the bathroom during commercials.
+The texts after the catch were messages of congratulations and “you sure know how to pick them”-because in New York, if the Yankees don’t make the postseason, no one really cares about the World Series, and it loses out fully to the start of football season.
+That night, I was pacing during the game, only going to the bathroom during commercials.
 Dropping food on the table because I wouldn’t look down at my plate because I didn’t want to miss a single pitch.
 I was screaming.
 And cursing.
 Clapping.
 And doing all of it loudly.
 One day I wish to see the World Series in a stadium, between the crowd, cheering and screaming with people who are as crazy about baseball as I am.
 It would be an overwhelming feeling.
 Perhaps, for the next season, I can look out for world series tickets, to go and watch it with my friends.
 Just the thought of seeing a live match could fill me with anticipation.

 After responding to these texts I slumped onto my couch muted the post-game coverage and just got taken over with a wave of melancholy.